Our solution is founded on the genius of NATURE so when we refer to GREEN we mean PLANTS.

 (h) To reduce carbon emissions from the built environment through enhanced thermal insulation.

-(i) To promote the mitigation of Urban Heat Island Effects.
+(i) To increase the mitigation of Urban Heat Island Effects.

 (j) To promote the principles of Ecological Sustainable Development.

-(l) To promote and create new urban habitats for native flora and fauna.
+(l) To create new urban habitats for native flora and fauna.

-(m) To promote biodiversity and sustainable ecosystem services.
+(m) To improve biodiversity and sustainable ecosystem services.

-(n) To educate the public about the environment and raise public awareness about green infrastructure benefits through internet services; conferences; seminars and new skills training.
+(n) To raise industry awareness about green infrastructure benefits through internet services; seminars and consultation.

 (o) To advocate, promote and educate on the environmental, social and economical benefits of green infrastructure relevant to advancing the built environment.